-Gwen Pearce shared recollections from her time in the Home as part of a submission to the Inquiry into Children in Institutional Care:
+Gwen Pearce shared her recollections of walking to school from the Home in her submission to the Inquiry into Children in Institutional Care (submission number 352)

 My first home was a Church of England Home in Carlingford, we used to go out to school there.
 My brother Ken was in the boys home and we would see each other on the way to school.
 We would try to talk to each other but would be stopped and get into trouble for talking to the opposite gender even though we were brother and sister as this was not allowed.

-The site continued to be used for a few years with McGarvey Girls Home becoming an administration office, and the Trigg Working Boys Hostel from the Church of England Boys’ Home moved into the Molly Trigg Cottage from 1977 to 1979, before moving to a new property in Granville and becoming known as Trigg Hostel.
+The site continued to be used for a few years with Mary McGarvey Girls Home becoming an administration office, and the Trigg Working Boys Hostel from the Church of England Boys’ Home moving into the Molly Trigg Cottage from 1977 to 1979, before moving to a new property in Granville and becoming known as Trigg Hostel.
 Tress-Manning also briefly operated at this time as a training hostel for children with additional needs.
-The property was sold in 1980, and Tress-Manning and McGarvey Girls Homes buildings still stand.
+The property was sold in 1980.
+In 2025 the Girls’ Home site was being used as a school.
+The Tress-Manning, Mary McGarvey, Molly Trigg, and T.A.
+Field buildings all still stand, however as of the time of writing there is a development proposal in place for the demolition of Molly Trigg and T.A Field cottages.

-The Church of England Girls’ Home was mentioned in the Lost Innocents Report (2001) as an institution involved in the migration of children to Australia.
+The Church of England Girls’ Home was mentioned in the Lost Innocents Report (2001) as an institution involved in the migration of children to Australia, however it is unclear if any child migrants were ever sent there.
+Further research about this matter is required.

 From